ddavidov/Docs/docs/GettingStarted/importing_exporting.md

 There are some limitations, and even some ways to get around those limitations that will give you some functionality beyond what the core ZOO system provides.

 PLEASE NOTE - the steps provided in this document require you to have at least some basic php code editing ability (and a good code editor).
 In addition the steps that are indicated here require you to change core ZOO files.
 That means that you should backup the files that you are changing before you start to a place where you can easily recover them when things go wrong.
-And you will also need to keep a copy of the final changed version so that when you upgrade ZOO in the future you can re-apply the changes (they will probably be wiped out with any future ZOO upgrade).
+And you will also need to keep a copy of the final changed version so that when you upgrade ZOO in the future you can re-apply the changes (they will be wiped out with any future ZOO upgrade).

 And as always, you make changes to the core ZOO files at your own risk.
 If you make a mistake in this process you could damage or loose part or all of your data.
 Again, backup early and often - your ENTIRE site.